ledeniz/midi-footswitch/README.md

 # MIDI Footswitch
-> ⚠️ Work In Progress

 <a href="./img/midi-2.jpg"><img src="./img/midi-2.jpg" width=220 alt="Photo of a prototype enclosed and in use" /></a>
 <a href="./img/midi-1.jpg"><img src="./img/midi-1.jpg" width=370 alt="Photo of a prototype enclosed with the top of the enclosure removed" /></a>

-> ⚠️ Work In Progress
 ## Description
 The goal of this project is to build a device, where [a simple footswitch](https://archive.is/ykACL/2fbe0dc294888a247c4ef17947f29507e65076bb.jpg) or sustain pedal can be plugged into, and then sends a MIDI message over USB, triggered by using the pedal.